mimiro-io/snowflake-datalayer/README.md

 There is no guarantee for uniqueness of the entities in the table, but the written table rows contain a recorded timestamp, which can be used to pick the latest duplicates.
 Also note that entities may be in a deleted state. use the `deleted` field to filter them out.

+If the layer is configured with the `LATEST_TABLE=true` env option, the layer will additionally create a table with the name of the dataset and the suffix `_latest`.
+The layer will maintain the latest version of each entity in this table, using upserts.
+Note that the layer never deletes, deleted entities are marked by the deleted flag.

+This system-wide latest_table option can be overridden by setting the `latest_table` flag in the dataset configuration.

 ### Reading from Snowflake